 As mentioned previously, some states simply just don't like guns.
-California and New Jersey prohibit magazines that carry more than 10 rounds of ammunition.
-California (the state) does not ban "Black Talon" ammunition.
-The city of San Francisco bans "Black Talon."
+California prohibits magazines that carry more than 10 rounds of ammunition and "Black Talon" ammunition.
 New Jersey prohibits hollow-point ammunition outside of the home.
 Maryland prohibits over 60 specific firearms including any "copycat" firearms.